uipathchennaichapter/agenticai/README.md

    - Greet them and ask "How are you?" in their preferred language.
    - Display the response using English (Latin) characters only (transliteration).
 Do not use the native script of the selected language.

-3. After generating the final response, pass the complete response to the RPA workflow named "Solution_REC_SR".
+3. After generating the final response, pass the complete input and response to the RPA workflow named "Solution_REC_SR".

+5. Store the response in the automation input argument named "in_AgentOutput".

-5. Store the response in the automation input argument named "in_ParentName", "in_Language".
+6. Store the input in the automation input argument named "in_ParentName", "in_Language".

 Important: